CAPECRTPkerberosactive-directory

 The Kerberos double hop issue.

 This issue stems from the fact that both access tokens and credentials are tied to a user’s logon session.
-The access token defines the user’s local security context—used by the operating system to control what the user can do on the local machine—while credentials, such as NTLM hashes or Kerberos tickets, represent the user’s network security context and are used to authenticate to remote systems.
+The access token defines the user’s local security context which is used by the operating system to control what the user can do on the local machine.
+Credentials, such as NTLM hashes or Kerberos tickets, represent the user’s network security context and are used to authenticate to remote systems.
 Therefore, unless delegation is configured, a service that receives an access token cannot leverage that token to authenticate as the user to another system.

 Access tokens and credentials are tied to a user's logon session.